-1 Improving emergency and follow up care for suicidal crisis Outcome What do we want to achieve?
+Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority who is responsible.
-1.5.3 Continue to provide a suicide bereavement support group Program level data (frequenc y, attendan ce, satisfacti on) Current and ongoing Lifeline (Uniting Care) 0 and evaluate a Carer's Support Program for carers of individuals who have made a suicide attempt or are in suicidal crisis. ❖ Quarterly progress reports Evaluation findings ST 18-month trial commencing January 2020 and to be completed by WMQ/Roses in the Ocean/Beacon Strategies with funding from Queensland Health 0 1.5.5 Identify and map services that could offer relevant support/service offerings for families and carers and explore referral pathways to/from these services. ❖ Resource is developed for carers ST GCPHN in partnership with WMC Carer Support Program?
-3 1.6 People and services who are supporting others in crisis have access to up to date and relevant information.
-1.6.1 Update current resource packs at GCHHS and review annually Updated resource packs are distributed to Carers Resource packs are reviewed and updated annually ST 2020 and reviewed annually GCHHS Carers and Consumers?
-0 1.7 Service providers and community are aware of crisis support services to the Gold Coast community (see 7.6) 1.7.1 Maintain a Gold Coast Suicide Prevention Service Finder which includes 24 hour crisis support, counselling and support services A resource is maintained and distributed Distribution register is maintained Current and ongoing (updated every 2-3 years) last updated in CFLSPN 0 1.8.
-People in distress are supported in the community without the need to go to ED/ACT 1.8.1 Co-design and commission a model of care to address distress in the community. ❖ Service is designed and implemented Program level data Quarterly progress reports ST 2020-2022 GCPHN 0
+Priorit 1.5.3 Continue to provide a suicide bereavement support group Program level data (frequency, attendance, satisfaction) Current and ongoing Lifeline (Uniting Care) СО 1.5.4 Co-design, trial and evaluate a Carer's Support Program for carers of individuals who have made a suicide attempt or are in suicidal crisis. ❖ Quarterly progress reports Evaluation findings ST 18m trial starts Jan 2020 WMQ/Roses in the Ocean/ Beacon Strategies with funding from Queensland Health СО 1.5.5 Identify and map services that could offer relevant support/service offerings for families and carers and explore referral pathways to/from these services. ❖ Resource is developed for carers ST WMQ via implementation of the Carers Support (Crossing Paths) Program - currently until September 2021) СО 1.6 People and services who are supporting others in crisis have access to up to date and relevant information.
+1.6.1 Update current resource packs at GOId Coast Health and review annually.
+Updated resource packs are distributed to Carers Resource packs are reviewed and updated annually ST 2020 and reviewed annually Gold Coast Health Carers and consumers? СО 1.7 Service providers and community are aware of crisis support services to the Gold Coast community (see 7.6) 1.7.1 Maintain a Gold Coast Suicide Prevention Service Finder card which includes 24 hour crisis support, counselling and support services A resource is maintained and distributed Distribution register is maintained Current and ongoing (updated every 2-3 years) last updated in 2020 CFLSPN (until September 2021) СО 1.8.
+People in distress are supported in the community without the need to go to ED/ACT 1.8.1 Co-design and commission a model of care to address distress in the community. (see also 3.1.1) Service is designed and implemented Program level data Quarterly progress reports .
+ST 2020-2022 GCPHN СО

-2 Using evidence-based treatment for suicidality
+2. Using evidence-based treatment for suicidality

-Mental illness, including depression, is associated with a large portion of suicide attempts.
-Providing accessible and appropriate mental health care is essential to suicide prevention.
+Mental illness, including depression, is associated with a large portion of suicide attempts5.
+Providing accessible and appropriate mental health care is essential to suicide prevention^{6,7}.
 Central to this is ensuring mental health professionals are aware of the latest evidence and best practice care and treatment options.
-Information sharing between care providers also needs to be enhanced.
+Information sharing between care providers also needs to be enhanced^{8,9}

-- Mental illness, including depression, and trauma are associated with a large portion of suicide attempts - Currently we don't know enough about what evidence-based treatments are being delivered, by whom or what the quality of these services is - Mental health professionals are not aware of the latest evidence and best practice care and treatment options for suicide. - The Gold Coast has some of the highest use of MBS billings in the country for the private sector but we don't know much about who is accessing services or what services are available and the quality of these services. - The Gold Coast has one of the busiest EDs in Queensland, a large percentage of these are people presenting with mental health issues. - There is a lack of urgency for evidence-based treatment options to address suicide within the mental health sector. - For the 2017-18 period, 36% of all referrals to GCPHN's Psychological Services Program were made through the suicide prevention stream accounting for 54% of all sessions delivered.
+- "Mental illness, including depression, and trauma are associated with a large portion of suicide attempts." - "Currently we don't know enough about what evidence-based treatments are being delivered, by whom or the quality of these services." - "Mental health professionals are not aware of the latest evidence and best practice care and treatment options for suicide." - "The Gold Coast has some of the highest use of MBS billings in the country for the private sector but we don't know much about who is accessing services or what services are available

+- and the quality of these services." - "The Gold Coast has one of the busiest EDs in Queensland, a large percentage of these are people presenting with mental health issues." - "There is a lack of urgency for evidence-based treatment options to address suicide within the mental health sector." - "For the 2017-18 period, 36% of all referrals to GCPHN's Psychological Services Program were made through the suicide prevention stream accounting for 54% of all sessions delivered."